Markdown Reader for Mac

 - Extension quality varies and some break with macOS updates

 Quick Look is fine for a glance at a short file, but for anything longer than a page, a dedicated Markdown reader is faster and more comfortable.
-See our Markdown preview guide for more on Quick Look setup.
+If you want to set up Quick Look for Markdown specifically, see our Markdown preview guide.

 Terminal-Based Readers